 “Conflict over homosexuality in Christian churches is only intensifying.
 We can do better.
 We have to do better.
 The stakes are too high to do otherwise.
 Conflicts are difficult and ugly, but the Good News reaches even here.
 It is possible to have healthy conflict, to disagree and struggle together in ways that make us better and that make the church stronger.
 By looking deeply into the nature of religious conflict, we can cultivate practices and values that will mature our abilities as peacemakers, and strengthen our faith and our churches.”

 – Book Cover, The Good News About Conflict

-Space is limited for this group, so please RSVP by June 30th by clicking here and filling out your information.
-We will meet via Zoom video chat online on Mondays at 7 PM EST. To join, you will need a reliable internet connection and a webcam.
+Space is limited for this group, so please RSVP by October 9th by clicking here and filling out your information.
+We will meet via Zoom video chat online.
+To join, you will need a reliable internet connection and a webcam.